docker/docker-py/docs/api.md

 The Docker API parallel to the `docker stats` command.
 This will stream statistics for a specific container.

-`aggregate`, if 0 will return an iterable stream object of messages.
-If aggregate is above 0, an iterable stream object of a list of messages in the size of `aggregate` will be returned.

 **Params**:

 * container (str): The container to start